 1. Montenegro

 Despite its small size and elegant appearance, Montenegro is one of the cheapest European countries.
-Given its exceptionally low tax rate, it is alluring to those looking for a nice seaside lifestyle without the associated cost.
-It is perfect for people seeking a pleasant, sunlit location with breathtaking vistas and a peaceful way of life.
-Summer is more crowded, though.
+Given its meager tax rate, it is alluring to those looking for a lovely seaside lifestyle without the associated cost.

-Montenegro has some of the cheapest cities to relocate to.
-Podgorica is a budget-friendly, picturesque, and popular destination for ex-pats seeking a regular work-life balance.
 Budva is for individuals who prefer to party and participate in water sports.
 Kotor is an excellent family destination, full of tradition, history, and breathtaking views.
-Montenegro will astound visitors with pristine beaches with deep blue waters surrounded by high mountains.
+Montenegro will astound visitors with pristine beaches and deep blue waters surrounded by high mountains.

 2. Bulgaria

 Sofia is the largest city in Bulgaria.
 Nevertheless, it is among the least expensive capital cities in Europe.
 Sofia is famous for its delicious cuisine and free attractions.
-The Local towns of Bulgaria provide free walking tours.
-If you want to experience Bulgarian culture without being surrounded by a large population of expatriates, Sofia is a better option because it is still largely undiscovered by foreigners.
+The local towns in Bulgaria provide free walking tours.

 In Bulgaria, luxury hotels can be found for around £45 per night, and dining for two people costs less than £30 in fine restaurants.
 Bulgaria also has one of Europe’s most spectacular national parks, attractive villages, historical sites, beautiful hiking paths, and immaculate Black Sea beaches.